aranya-project/aranya/docs/tech-docs.md

 -   **Audit Log of Immutable Commands**

-    -   Using the DAG (described below), Aranya provides a high-assurance audit log of all commands, or instructions given by an entity to perform a specific task, providing data integrity and provenance for the movement of your data throughout your architecture.
+    -   Using the Control Plane (described below), Aranya provides a high-assurance audit log of all commands, or instructions given by an entity to perform a specific task, providing data integrity and provenance for the movement of your data throughout your infrastructure.

     -   The native data structure _is_ the audit log of all commands.
 The log, which is distributed and synchronized across all endpoints, provides a cryptographically authenticated, tamper-evident, high-assurance replication of all commands taken.

     -   For each verified command, a cryptographic hash is created.
-As the keys are derived from the cryptographic cipher suite, if a previous event has been modified, the current one will no longer be valid.
+If a previous event has been modified, the current one will no longer be valid due to the hash changing.

+# Aranya Platform

+## Deployment Ecosystem

+The Aranya platform is hardware and software agnostic and is designed to be built for a wide variety of platforms.
+The software is link-agnostic, meaning it could work with any transport protocol over trusted (single) or mixed (multiple) networks.

+### Designed for Embedded Device Support

+-   Lightweight platform: <1.5 MB Binary and <1.5 MB RAM

+-   100% built in Rust, a safety-first, high-level programming language

+### Supported Platforms

+Platforms where Aranya was built/tested in CICD:
+- `linux/arm`
+- `linux/arm64`
+- `linux/amd64`

+Platforms where Aranya was built/tested in development:
+- `macos/arm64`

+Note: we are working on transitioning our CICD pipeline to github.com and hope to provide more build artifacts for download soon.

 # Aranya Architecture

 As Aranya provides both access governance and secure data exchange, it analogously uses 2 familiar networking concepts, a **control plane** and **data plane**, to separate its core functionality between relevant components of the system.

 **Control Plane:** The Aranya control plane is the logical element of the system that handles administrative functionality needed to govern _access control operations defined in the policy_.
 It is used to manage and enforce the authority model by carrying out only operations that conform to the defined policy and validating them according to cryptographic credentials.
-For example, it will be the mechanism used to perform commands such as adding users or setting up a secure data exchange channel.
+For example, it will be the mechanism used to perform commands such as adding devices or setting up a secure data exchange channel.

 **Data Plane:** Similarly, Aranya defines the data plane as what provides the primary function for the data to _securely exchange and encrypt that data end-to-end between two connected peer nodes_.
 The data plane is also subject to the permission system specified by the underlying policy; messages can only be sent/received by peers that have been given the appropriate credentials (e.g., cryptographic keys), which can typically require some set of permissions be explicitly granted first.

-For example, if an endpoint wants to send encrypted data to another endpoint, then the policy may require that the endpoints meet some conditions before it agrees to establish a secure communication channel between the endpoints or make the encryption/decryption key(s) available for them to use.
-For instance, it might require both users to be assigned to the same role or be associated to a common attribute.
+For example, **the Aranya Fast Channels (AFC) feature (see off-graph components below)** enables an endpoint to send encrypted data to another endpoint as long as both endpoints are assigned to the same attribute, called "label", which is managed by the policy.

 ## Overview

-The components of Aranya come together to enable the control plane and data plane as needed, according to the underlying policy.
+The components of Aranya come together to enable the control plane and data plane as needed, with the help of a built-in daemon, according to the underlying policy.
 For instance, the control plane needs a mechanism for tracking different access control operations so that it can determine how newly received operations should be executed.
 For this, Aranya includes a Directed Acyclic Graph (DAG) which stores policy commands at its nodes, in an immutable and verifiable format, and a Fact Database (FactDB) that keeps key-value pairs of information regarding the executed operations.
 These components make up the storage module that the control plane relies on for keeping track of previous executions, representing its current state, and assessing the authorization of new executions.

 To ensure that participating entities are acting over a common authoritative state, the control plane also utilizes the component of the system that performs graph synchronization of operational state, which is supplied through the sync transport API.
+The built-in daemon will expose the appropriate API calls to connect the underlying components of Aranya.

-Other core components of our system that enable the control plane and data plane functionalities are detailed below and can be seen in the foin Figure 1 below.
+Other core components of our system that enable the control plane and data plane functionalities are detailed below and can be seen in Figure 1 below.

 <img src="images/image1.png" style="width:6.5in;height:3.61111in" alt="A diagram of a software application Description automatically generated" />